x1official/x1official/README.md

 ### Hi im x1! 👋

 - 🔭 I’m currently working on myself...
-- 🌱 I’m currently learning cpp, html and wpf
+- 🌱 I’m currently learning c++, html and wpf
 - 🤔 I’m looking for help with how to get a girl to stay with you...
 - 📫 How to reach me: Discord: x1#0002
 - 😄 Pronouns: he/him